saranpan/PoissonProcess/README.md

 Hence, Poisson process came here helping to solve this problem by is using an extremely small interval called **δ**.
 (Arbitrary **t** problem is solved!), and then it's how the Markov process occurs !!

+Check the notebook for dive deeper on how I automate the poisson process using just Python